ilikescience/mhs11/src/assets/writing/intuition.md

 At a time when data is king, product designers should place more trust in their intuition.

 Recently I attended Front, a product management conference in Salt Lake City.
 There, Maggie Crowley, product manager for a company called [Drift](https://www.drift.com/), presented a case study in redesigning a complex feature: the chatbot builder.
 It helped users build their own interactive chatbots without coding or design.
-The team had been iterating on the design of the chatbot builder for a while, but Maggie thought it could be greatly improved by a substantial overhaul.
+The team had been iterating on the design of the chatbot builder for a while, but thought it could be greatly improved by a substantial overhaul.
 Here's how she recounts the process of getting buy-in from her stakeholders:

 >  We had a feeling we could make our builder better.
 And you can't really say "I have a feeling." **No one's gonna listen to you.** So like every good product manager, I tried to find some data ...
 But unfortunately, I didn't see anything.
 Our metrics looked perfectly fine.